 Financial support from the University: none (as long as no specific activities are planned).

 Perspectives for the future: all MoUs can be „activated“ at any time, e.g. by agreeing on regular student and staff (guest lecturer) exchanges, or by joint research projects.
 This has to be laid down in a detailed working programme, which has to be signed by the departmental co-ordinators of both universities and submitted to the International Relations Offices before final signature.

 2) Co-operation agreements at subject area (department) level:

 Description: Existing contacts of scientists in a specific subject area shall be expanded into joint activities in education of research.
 Through a co-operation agreement, these additional activities are strongly facilitated and fostered.
-At BOKU, such agreements are signed by the representative of the department in charge, after approval of the agreement text by the Center for International Relations (CIR) and acknowledgement of the Rectorate.
+At BOKU, such agreements are signed by the representative of the department in charge, after approval of the agreement text by BOKU-International Relations and acknowledgement of the Rectorate.

 Activities: The co-ordinators of both institutions develop an annual working programme, that includes detailed activities.
-These co-ordinators (in co-operation with the CIR) are also in charge of the implementation of the working programme, and have to submit activity reports to the CIR.
+These co-ordinators (in co-operation with BOKU-International Relations) are also in charge of the implementation of the working programme, and have to submit activity reports to BOKU-International Relations.

 Financial support from the university: contribution to certain activities (e.g. visits)

 Perspectives for the future: This kind of agreements should be further developed into increased teaching staff exchanges (guest lecturers) and / or joint research projects; and if possible, such agreements should be amplified to other subject areas and finally reach the status of a university-wide co-operation agreement.
 In one subject area, different institutes have to be involved before such an agreement can be signed.
 Interdisciplinary joint projects planned will then be treated as a priority of the university.